simonambridge/Oracle_to_Cassandra/README.md

 </pre>

-There are some columns in the dataframe that we don't need for this step.
-We simply create a new dataframe containing just the columns that we do want to use.
+There are some columns in the dataframe above that we don't need for this exercise.
+We will simply create a new dataframe from this one, containing just the columns that we do want to use.

 <h3>Create SparkSQL Tables From The DataFrames</h3>
 We can manipulate the data in Spark in two ways.
 We can use the dataframe methods which allow for querying and filtering of data.
 Or we can use SparkSQL.
 To access data using SparkSQL we need to register a dataframe as a temporary table against which we can run relational SQL queries.

-As an example, let's join the employees and departments tables:
+As an example, let's join the employees and departments tables.
+First we register the dataframes as temporary tables (That allow us to use Spark SQL on them):
 <pre lang="scala">
 scala> employees.registerTempTable("empTable")